-The laparoscopic sleeve gastrectomy helps patients lose weight by removing approximately 80 percent of the stomach using minimally invasive surgical techniques.
-The remaining stomach is formed into a tube, like a sleeve.
+Gastric sleeve — also known as laparoscopic sleeve gastrectomy — helps patients lose weight by removing approximately 80 percent of their stomach using minimally invasive surgical techniques.

-Gastric sleeve surgery is a very powerful weight loss tool, producing impressive results.
-There are two mechanisms at work.
+With gastric sleeve, there are two things at work.
 The first is oral restriction.
-With a significantly smaller stomach, there is a much smaller reservoir to receive food.
-As a result, patients can only eat and drink small amounts at a time.
+With a much smaller stomach, there is much less room to receive food.
+As a result, patients are not able to eat as much food as they did before.

-The second mechanism is a physiologically diminished appetite.
+The second is a physiologically diminished appetite.
 Removing most of the stomach produces chemical changes in the body that decrease appetite.
-Specific hormones, such a grehlin and leptin, control appetite and energy balance and have a profound link to obesity.
+Specific hormones, such a ghrelin and leptin, control appetite and energy balance and have a profound link to obesity.
 “By removing the portion of the stomach that produces these hormones, gastric sleeve alters the hormonal balance and dramatically diminishes appetite,” Dr. Takata explains.